Custom Sliding Interior Doors: Hardware Solutions Guide

 Common installation mistakes we see:

-- Mounting into drywall instead of studs (door falls within weeks)
+• Mounting into drywall instead of studs (door pulls away from the wall within weeks)

-- Insufficient track overhang (door can't fully clear opening)
+• Insufficient track overhang (door can't fully clear the opening)

-- Misaligned roller height (door drags or gaps at bottom)
+• Misaligned roller height (door drags or gaps at the bottom)

-- Skipped floor guide (door swings and damages wall)
+• Skipped floor guide (door swings and damages the wall)

-- Wrong lag bolt length (doesn't reach stud or penetrates too far)
+• Wrong lag bolt length (doesn't reach the stud, or penetrates too far)

 Standard hardware forgives minor errors through adjustment ranges.
-Custom hardware has tighter tolerances — a small mounting error may mean reordering components.
+Custom hardware has tighter tolerances, where a small mounting error can mean reordering components.

 Hidden Costs of Custom Solutions

-Our limited lifetime warranty covers manufacturing defects under normal installation and use — including repair or replacement of defective components.
-Note that installation costs and cosmetic wear are excluded, and accessories like soft-stop mechanisms and felt strips carry a one-year coverage period.
+Our limited lifetime warranty covers manufacturing defects under normal installation and use, including repair or replacement of defective components.
+Installation costs and cosmetic wear are excluded, and accessories like soft-stop mechanisms and felt strips carry a one-year coverage period.

 American-Made Hardware for Quality Assurance

 Goldberg Brothers has manufactured barn door hardware in the USA since 1902.
-We've stocked them since 2016 and they consistently produce the fewest warranty claims and customer callbacks of any brand we carry.
-The steel, the powder coating, the engineering tolerances — all held to domestic manufacturing standards.
+We've stocked them since 2016, and in our experience they produce fewer warranty claims and customer callbacks than other brands we've carried.
+The steel, the powder coating, and the engineering tolerances are all held to domestic manufacturing standards.

 Frequently Asked Questions

 Do I actually need custom barn door hardware?
-Probably not.
-About 85% of situations people describe as "custom" — oversized doors, heavy doors, unusual walls — are solved by standard configurations.
-Heavy-duty kits, extended tracks, wall spacers, and ceiling mount systems handle the vast majority of non-standard installs.
+In most cases, no. Oversized doors, heavy doors, and unusual walls are typically solved by standard configurations — heavy-duty kits, extended tracks, wall spacers, and ceiling mount systems handle the large majority of non-standard installs.
 Use our hardware finder or contact us to confirm before pursuing custom fabrication.

 How do I calculate the track length I need?
 For a centered installation: door width × 2 + 6 inches.
 For a single-side slide (door moves entirely to one side): door width + opening width + 6 inches minimum.
 If your opening has obstructions like windows or adjacent doorways, offset your calculation accordingly.
 Our measurements guide covers every scenario.

 What's the difference between standard and heavy-duty barn door hardware?
 The main difference is track width and weight capacity.
-Standard kits use 1-1/2 in wide track and handle up to 200 lbs per door.
-Heavy-duty kits use 2 in wide track — same 3/16 in steel, scaled up — and handle up to 400 lbs per door.
+Standard hardware uses 1-1/2 in wide track; heavy-duty uses 2 in wide track at the same 3/16 in steel gauge, scaled up.
+Capacity depends on hanger style: Horseshoe hangers handle 250 lbs standard / 600 lbs heavy-duty; J-strap and other standard hangers handle 200 lbs / 400 lbs; straight strap hangers handle 125 lbs (no heavy-duty version).
 Our heavy-duty kits start at $297.00.

 What if my wall doesn't have studs where I need to mount the track?
 Wall spacers can bridge obstructions like bulkheads or crown molding.
 If you have no usable wall studs — glass walls, steel framing — a ceiling mount kit attaches to ceiling joists instead.
 Contact us with your wall situation and we'll confirm the right approach.

 How do I cover a wide opening with sliding doors?
-For openings over roughly 60–72", a bypass system with two doors on parallel tracks is the most practical solution.
-For very wide openings or tight spaces without adequate slide room, a bifold system folds onto itself and needs roughly half the wall clearance of a standard slider.
+For wider openings, a bypass system with two doors on parallel tracks is the most practical solution.
+For very wide openings or tight spaces without adequate slide room, a bifold system folds onto itself and needs a fraction of the wall clearance a standard slider would.

 How long does standard hardware take to ship vs custom?
 Quick Ship kits ship the next business day.
 Goldberg Brothers standard and heavy-duty kits ship in 10–15 business days.
 Stainless steel hardware ships in 14–21 business days.
 All ship free to the continental US.
-Custom fabrication typically takes 6–12 weeks for production alone.
+Custom fabrication through a third party typically takes considerably longer.

 My floor is tile or hardwood — do I need a different floor guide?
 Yes.
 Most kits include a floor-mounted T guide, which requires drilling into the floor.
 If you have finished hardwood, tile, or LVP, you'll need an All-in-One Wall Mounted Floor Guide instead — starting at $62.00.
 It mounts to your baseboard or wall and does the same job without touching your flooring.

 What does your warranty cover?
-Our limited lifetime warranty covers manufacturing defects in hardware sets and tracks under normal installation and use.
-It provides for repair or replacement of defective components.
+Our limited lifetime warranty covers manufacturing defects in hardware sets and tracks under normal installation and use, providing for repair or replacement of defective components.
 It does not cover installation costs, cosmetic wear, or rust on non-stainless hardware.
 Accessories like soft-stop mechanisms carry a one-year coverage period.

 Most situations calling for custom sliding interior doors actually need smart configuration of standard components.
 Heavy-duty kits, extended tracks, ceiling mounts, and bypass systems solve the vast majority of unusual requirements without custom lead times or costs.